Transport of organelles by elastically coupled motor proteins: Abstract

 \section{Abstract}

-Motor-driven intracellular transport is a complex phenomenon where multiple motor proteins attached to a cargo are simultaneously engaged in pulling activity, often leading to tug-of-war and bidirectional motion.
+{Motor-driven intracellular transport is a complex phenomenon where multiple motor proteins simultaneously attached on to a cargo engage in pulling activity, often leading to tug-of-war, displaying bidirectional motion.
 However, most mathematical and computational models ignore the details of the motor-cargo interaction.
-A few papers have studied more realistic models of cargo transport by including elastic motor-cargo coupling, but either restricts the number of motors and/or uses purely phenomenological forms for energy-dependent hopping rates.
-Here, we study a generic Model In which $N$ motors are elastically coupled to a cargo, which itself is subject to thermal noise in the cytoplasm and an additional external applied force.
-The motor-hopping rates are chosen to satisfy detailed balance with respect to the energy of stretching.
-The master equation is converted to a linear Fokker-Planck equation (LFPE), which yields the average positions of the cargo and motors, as well as their fluctuations and correlation functions.
-We apply this formalism to two specific forms of the hopping rates.
-Analytical results are obtained for mean cargo velocity, diffusion coefficient and the average force experienced by each motor for arbitrary $N$, and compared with numerical simulations.
-The expansion procedure also allows us to quantify load-sharing features among the cargo-bound motors.
-In general, we observe significant deviations between analytical predictions based on LFPE and the corresponding numerical results, which suggests a prominent role for higher order corrections.
+A few studies have focused on more realistic models of cargo transport by including elastic motor-cargo coupling, but either restrict the number of motors and/or use purely phenomenological forms for force-dependent hopping rates.
+Here, we study a generic model in which $N$ motors are elastically coupled to a cargo, which itself is subjected to thermal noise in the cytoplasm and to an additional external applied force.
+The motor-hopping rates are chosen to satisfy detailed balance with respect to the energy of elastic stretching.
+With these assumptions, an $(N+1)-$ variable master equation is constructed for dynamics of the motor-cargo complex.
+By expanding the hopping rates to linear order in fluctuations in motor positions, we obtain a linear Fokker-Planck equation.
+The deterministic equations governing the average quantities are separated out and explicit analytical expressions are obtained for the mean velocity and diffusion coefficient of the cargo.
+We also study the statistical features of the force experienced by an individual motor and quantitatively characterize the load-sharing among the cargo-bound motors.
+The mean cargo velocity and the effective diffusion coefficient are found to be decreasing functions of the stiffness.
+While increase in the number of motors $N$ does not increase the velocity substantially, it decreases the effective diffusion coefficient which falls as $1/N$ asymptotically.
+We further show that the cargo-bound motors share the force exerted on the cargo equally only in the limit of vanishing elastic stiffness; as stiffness is increased, deviations from equal load sharing are observed.
+Numerical simulations agree with our analytical results where expected.
+Interestingly, we find in simulations that the stall force of a cargo elastically coupled to motors is independent of the stiffness of the linkers. \PACS{ {05.40.Fb}{random walks} \and {05.40.-a}{stochastic processes} \and {87.16.Nn}{motor proteins} \and {05.10.Gg}{Langevin method} } }

-\section{Introduction:}
+\section{Introduction}